 Counsel submitted that the trial was a miscarriage of justice because the law was incorrectly put before the jury, and because the jury had heard much prejudicial evidence regarding the surgery, when the competence of the surgery was no longer an issue.

-The Crown argued that the words in section 288 should capture the decision to operate, and the concept of surgery is cheap viagra tablets wide and includes the decision.
+The Crown argued that the words in section 288 should capture the decision to operate, and the concept of surgery is viagra generics in mexico wide and includes the decision.
 The Crown also argued that the evidence regarding surgery was necessary and relevant to prove causation.

 The Court granted the application for leave to appeal based on the interpretation of the Queensland Criminal Code, requested further particulars regarding the miscarriage of justice and referred the application to an expanded court.